• Helping you make informed decisions

 The chart below provides a clear and transparent breakdown of how our typical commission is distributed, so you can see exactly where your money is going.

-Realtor Fees in BC
+Realtor Fees in British Columbia

 Frequently asked questions

-Who pays the Realtor commission in BC?
+Who pays the realtor commission in BC?

 In most real estate transactions in British Columbia, the seller pays the commission, which is then split between the listing agent and the buyer’s agent.